boozec/dcariotti.me/content/_index.md

 ## Who I am
 ![me.jpg](/i/me.jpg)

-Hello, I am __Santo__ and I'm a software engineer and computer science student at University of Catania.
+Hello, I am __Santo__ and I'm a software engineer (or I like say that) and computer science student at University of Catania.

-Maybe, saying "software engineer" is a word too big, but I started to hack the internet since I was 10, and I will never stop to thank my parents for "installing" Internet in my home.
-In those years Internet was a niche thing and only for nerds, or almost, it was for my peers.
+I have been hacking the Internet since I was 10, and I will never stop to thanking my parents for bringing the Internet to my home.
+In those years the Internet was a niche thing and only for nerds, or almost, it was for my classmates.
+C'mon, I was at elementary school.

 I started with PHP, such a lovely script language used by me for MMORPG fansites.
 I had to start somewhere, don't you think?
 I hacked in many languages before starting work.